mkohler/cython_swig/README.rst

 .. class:: handout

-    Let's start with the import statement.
+    Let's get started with the import statement.

 import this
 ===========